Innovation Hub for Advanced Applied Materials

 - Ceramic material for solid-state batteries

-All proposals must relate to an advanced material technology previously disclosed to the office responsible for technology transfer at a Michigan state research university, hospital, or non-profit research center with a designated technology transfer office such as Michigan Tech’s office of Innovation & Industry Engagement.
+All proposals must relate to an advanced material technology previously disclosed to the office responsible for technology transfer at a Michigan state research university, hospital, or non-profit research center with a designated technology transfer office such as Michigan Tech’s Office of Innovation & Commercialization.
 A commercial application must be identified for the technology.
 The PI must be willing to become involved in initial and follow-on business development activities such as customer discovery, competitive analysis, follow-on funding development, proprietary protection strategies and assessment of the intellectual property landscape surrounding the technology.
 Such activities are critical to the success of the program so awards will be limited to applicants willing to commit to participation in such programs.
 Licensed technology is not eligible for MTRAC funding though optioned technology is eligible.

 Budget Period and Amount